What You Need to Know – IWMS Basics

 Platforms and solutions that focus on targeting aspects of IWMS can cover a wide range of functionalities.
 In many cases, each business-specific solutions package has its own key functions based on the organization or business that it is deployed by.

-Space planning is emerging as a priority for office space, as occupancy rates are vastly different now than they were 3 years ago.
+Space planning is emerging as a priority with hybrid work becoming the norm, as occupancy rates and space utilization are vastly different now.
 This means that space use data is going to play an integral role in how floor plans are decided on.
 Common functionalities of space planning IWMS are displaying occupancy rates through sensors in the building, asset use and frequency, as well as traffic in certain areas.

-Through connected systems such as desk hoteling or booking, facilities managers can see which areas are being frequented the most, by who, and which are not getting the use they expected.
-Following this, decisions can be made on how to effectively approach unused space so that it will better suit the organization’s needs.
+Through connected systems like desk hoteling and room booking, facilities managers can see which areas are being frequented the most, and which are not getting the use they expected.
+Following this, decisions can be made on how to effectively approach unused space so that it better suits employee needs.

 Space planning covers the floor plans and physical space for employees and people, while facilities management capabilities in IWMS is focused on maintenance and building operations running smoothly.
 Nothing is worse than lights that need constant changing or a ventilation system that won’t work quite right in the summer.